SoftwareEngineering-Course-Group/UF-OpenMart/API doc/Items/getItemsByUser.md

-# Get Item's information by ID
+# Get Item's information by User

-Post a Item ID, the server will return all the information and photos path in Json format.
+Post a User ID, the server will return all the corresponding items.

 **URL** : `/user/:id/item/list`